Nyctimus

-In Greek mythology, Nyctimus (Ancient Greek: Νύκτιμος Nyktimos) was an Arcadian prince and the youngest of the 50 sons of the impious King Lycaon either by the naiad Cyllene, Nonacris, or by an unknown woman.
+In Greek mythology, Nyctimus (Νύκτιμος) was an Arcadian prince and the youngest of the 50 sons of the impious King Lycaon either by the naiad Cyllene, Nonacris, or by an unknown woman.

 Family

 Nyctimus was the father of Periphetes, the ancestor of Psophis, one of the possible eponyms for the city of Psophis.
 This can be explained by the following genealogical link; Nyctimus, Periphetes, Parthaon, Aristas, Erymanthus, Arrhon and Psophis.

 Mythology

 Nyctimus' role in the death of Lycaon varies from source to source.
 One version tells that he was killed and served up as part of a feast to Zeus; and was later brought back to life.
 Another story claims that he was the only son of Lycaon to survive the blast of thunderbolts of Zeus as a result of the interference of Gaia, who quickly had laid hold of his right hand and so appeased his wrath.
 In both versions, Nyctimus succeeds his father as king of Arcadia.
 But his rule was short-lived, due to floods in the age of Deucalion, which some speculate was caused, by the impiety of his brothers.

 According to Pausanias, Arcadia had increased in the number on both of its cities, and population and Nyktimos, who was the eldest son of Lycaon had possessed all the power while his other brothers founded cities on the sites they considered best.